Spatial entanglement between two quantum walkers with exchange symmetric coins: Introduction

 \section{Introduction}

-The significance of classical random walk for the design of classical algorithms motivates the study of quantum walk to implement quantum algorithms \cite{shenvi2003quantum,santha2008quantum} that are flexible and solve problems more efficiently.
-Quantum walks have become an interesting area of research in quantum information and quantum computation \cite{lovett2010universal,childs2009universal,Kendon2020HowTC,wang2017generalized}.
-Quantum walk was first studied by Aharonov \textit{ et al} in $1993$ \cite{aharonov1993quantum}.
-Quantum properties such as superposition, entanglement that occur in the quantum walks allow it to have more advantages over classical random walk \cite{dadras2018quantum,chen2019quantum,giordani2021entanglement}.
-The physical implementation of quantum walk in some physical systems such as trapped ions \cite{schmitz2009quantum,zahringer2010realization}, nuclear magnetic resonance \cite{ryan2005experimental}, cold atoms \cite{preiss2015strongly,mugel2016topological}, integrated photonics \cite{schreiber2010photons,peruzzo2010quantum}, and superconducting qubits \cite{flurin2017observing,zhou2019protocol}, show its promising role in future quantum technologies.
-An introductory overview and a review of the quantum walk can be found in \cite{kempe2003quantum,venegas2012quantum}.
+Since it was first studied by Aharonov \textit{ et al.} in $1993$ \cite{aharonov1993quantum}, quantum walk has become an interesting research area in quantum information and quantum computation.
+It is radically different from its classical counterpart due to quantum properties, such as, superposition and entanglement.
+The power of quantum walk lies in its wide range of potential applications.
+It is shown in \cite{childs2009universal,lovett2010universal,childs2013universal,Kendon2020HowTC,gong2021quantum} that quantum walk can implement universal quantum computation and some important quantum computing/communication tasks \cite{shenvi2003quantum,santha2008quantum,wang2017generalized,chen2019quantum,giordani2021entanglement,sahu2024a}.
+It has also been used to simulate biological systems \cite{acunto2021,varsamis2023}, quantum materials \cite{karafyllidis,dadras2018quantum} and even some phenomena in high-energy physics, for example, neutrino oscillations \cite{sahu2024b}, and the dynamics of a spin 1/2 particle in a certain warped geometry \cite{angles2022}.
+Moreover, physical implementation of quantum walk in some physical systems such as trapped ions \cite{schmitz2009quantum,zahringer2010realization}, nuclear magnetic resonance \cite{ryan2005experimental}, cold atoms \cite{preiss2015strongly,mugel2016topological}, integrated photonics \cite{schreiber2010photons,peruzzo2010quantum}, and superconducting qubits \cite{flurin2017observing,zhou2019protocol}, shows its promising role in future quantum technologies.
+An introductory overview and a review of quantum walk can be found in \cite{kempe2003quantum,venegas2012quantum}.

-One of the fundamental aspects of quantum walk that has been discussed since the invention of the scheme is the entanglement among the walkers and the coins.
-For example, in \cite{carneiro2005entanglement,abal2006quantum}, the dynamics of the entanglement between one walker and one coin were shown to change with the walking step similar to how a damped oscillator moves.
-Also, entanglement in two-particle quantum walks have been studied in several literature \cite{omar2006quantum,berry2011two,carson2015entanglement,vstefanak2006meeting,pathak2007quantum,chandrashekar2012entanglement,singh2019accelerated}.
-Moreover, the entanglement between many particles undergoing quantum walk can be found in \cite{goyal2010spatial}.
-The spatial entanglement between two walkers sharing one coin state have been studied in \cite{venegas2009quantum,alles2012maximal}, by performing measurement on the coin basis to generate entanglement between the two walkers.